-Provide those visitor service facilities necessary to enable enjoyment and use by the local community and visitors to the Mendocino Coast and consistent with the preservation of natural, scenic, and historic resources, without negatively impacting the surrounding community.
+Visitor service facilities will be provided to enable enjoyment and use by the local community and visitors to the Mendocino Coast, while maintaining natural, scenic, and historic resources and without any negative impacts on the surrounding community.

 - 1. Improvements shall be designed and located to minimize the need for construction of roadways.
 Access shall be on a walk-in basis as far as possible. - 2.
-Automobile parking areas shall be limited in size by the visitor carrying capacity of Point Cabrillo, as determined by flora and fauna baseline studies. - 3.
-Public camping shall not be permitted within the Preserve. - 4.
+Automobile parking areas shall be limited in size by the visitor carrying capacity of PCLSSHP, as determined by flora and fauna baseline studies. - 3.
+Public camping shall not be permitted within PCLSSHP. - 4.
 The principal vehicular parking site for visitors shall continue to be located in the vicinity of Point Cabrillo Drive and Lighthouse Road, near the main entry control point.
 It shall be of a size adequate to prevent parking overflow onto Point Cabrillo Drive. - 5.
-Any public restrooms shall be built adjacent to the principal parking area, within the Light Station, and in any new educational facilities, and shall be limited to these locations.
-Chemical toilets shall only be used on a temporary basis for special events. - 6.
-New facilities shall be designed to minimize impact on the surrounding community, consistent with preservation of natural, scenic, and historic resources. - 7.
-All visitor service facilities shall be handicap accessible. - 8.
-The farmhouse near the entry gate shall be restored or reconstructed and used for interpretation purposes as an example of a historic Pine Grove farmhouse. - 9.
-Any new visitor center shall be located adjacent to Lighthouse Road and Point Cabrillo Drive at the entrance to the property.
-Building a visitor center shall not occasion the necessity for an additional public parking area.
-The visitor center may also accommodate educational activities.
+New facilities shall be designed to minimize impact on the surrounding community, consistent with preservation of natural, scenic, and historic resources. - 6.
+All visitor service facilities shall be ADA-accessible. - 7.
+The farmhouse near the entry gate shall be used primarily for interpretation purposes.